About the Furniture Flame Retardancy Report Update

 In 2008, the Consumer Product Safety Commission (CPSC) proposed a federal standard for flammability of residential upholstered furniture (PDF) (52 pp, 1.8MB); this proposal is awaiting CPSC test results and revision.
 In April 2013, the CPSC asked for comments about the possibility of moving to an open flame standard, instead of the smolder standard proposed in 2008.

-In 2013, California's Bureau of Electronic and Appliance Repair, Home Furnishings and Thermal Insulation proposed a revision of Technical Bulletin 117 (PDF) (13 pp, 326K), the California flammability standard for upholstered furniture.
-A final rule is expected later in 2013.
+In 2013, California's Bureau of Electronic and Appliance Repair, Home Furnishings and Thermal Insulation proposed a revision of Technical Bulletin 117, the California flammability standard for upholstered furniture.
+In November 2013, the Technical Bulletin 117-2013 (PDF) (14 pp, 279K), was finalized.
+Manufacturers may begin to use the new testing requirements as of January 1, 2014 and must be fully compliant by January 1, 2015.

 DfE's updated alternatives assessment will complement the CPSC and California actions by providing important information for informed selection of flame retardants in the manufacture of home and office furniture, as well as the many home products not covered by these standards.